deis/k8s-claimer/README.md

-   --kubeconfig-file value  The location of the resulting Kubeconfig file (default: "./kubeconfig.yaml") --cluster-regex value    A regular expression that will be used to match which cluster you lease --cluster-version value  A version string that will be used to find a cluster to lease
+   --kubeconfig-file value  The location of the resulting Kubeconfig file (default: "./kubeconfig.yaml") --cluster-regex value    A regular expression that will be used to match which cluster you lease --cluster-version value  A version string that will be used to find a cluster to lease --provider value         Which cloud provider to use when creating a cluster lease
 ```

 Example